prezly/code-style/README.md

 ### Usage

+1. Add ECS CLI took into your composer requirements (either `symplify/easy-coding-standard` or `symplify/easy-coding-standard-prefixed` if you don't want to struggle with its dependency hell).

-1. Link prezly/code-style repo as composer dependency
+2. Link prezly/code-style repo as composer dependency

     `$ composer require prezly/code-style:~3.0`

-2. Include the provided configuration into your project.
+3. Include the provided configuration into your project.

    Simply create an *ecs.php* file in your project root and include the *ecs.php* provided by this package into it.